-The Spectra SC-1 Storage and Cleaning chemical is specially formulated to be able to clean mineral scale and be used as a system preservative.
+The Spectra SC-1 Storage and Cleaning chemical is specially formulated for the Spectra system.
 Sodium bisulfite or metabisulfite should not be used as a preservative in the Spectra systems.
 Use of sodium bisulfite will attack materials used in the Spectra systems and void the warranty.

-The SC-1 Storage and Scale Cleaning Compound has to be mixed at 1 Spectra container to 3 gallons of fresh water to have the proper solution.
-An average of two gallons of water is in the Spectra system.
+The SC-1 Storage Cleaning Compound has to be mixed at 1 Spectra container to 3 gallons of fresh water to have the proper solution.
+An average of 1.5 gallons of water is in the Spectra system.
 This water has to be figured in the mixture